jeffknupp/sandman/CONTRIBUTING.md

     * Aim for 100% coverage on your code
         * If this is not possible, explain why in your commit message
         * This may be an indication that your code should be refactored
-    * If you're creating a totaly new feature, create a new class in `test_sandmand.py` that inherits from `TestSandmanBase`
+    * If you're creating a totally new feature, create a new class in `test_sandmand.py` that inherits from `TestSandmanBase`
 * Run `python setup.py test` to make sure your tests pass
 * Run `coverage run --source=sandman setup.py test` if you have the `coverage` package installed to generate coverage data
 * Check your coverage by running `coverage report`